 Demo Issuer

 Claims live off-chain as they are stored locally inside users' Wallets

-On the other side, there are Verifiers, web2 or web3 platforms that want to authenticate users based on their claims.
+On the other side, there are Verifiers,arrow-up-right web2 or web3 platforms that want to authenticate users based on their claims.
 In particular, Verifiers consume ZK-Proofs generated by the user based on the claims stored in their wallet.

+Demo Issuer